Ali

 or crystalline form.
 Moreover, the autogenic method can produce,

-in situ, distinct ‘core-shell’ materials, for example, those with
+in situ, distinct ‘core-shell’ materials, for example, those

-containing carbon moieties.
-Preferably, the reactor operates under
+shell containing carbon moieties.
+Preferably, the reactor

-conditions ranging from a minimum working pressure of about 100
+operates under conditions ranging from a minimum working

-pounds per square inch and a minimum temperature of about 100° C.,
+pressure of about 100 pounds per square inch and a minimum

-to a maximum working pressure in the range of about 800 to about
+the range of about 800 to about 2000 pounds per square inch and

-of about 300 to about 800° C. The novel carbon additives produced
+a maximum temperature in the range of about 300 to about 800° C.

-by the specific reactor of this invention can be used in a wide
+this invention can be used in a wide range of lubrication

-range of lubrication applications, including, for example,
+applications, including, for example, internal combustion

-internal combustion engines, wind turbines, compressors, space
+engines, wind turbines, compressors, space mechanisms, and

-mechanisms, and hydraulics.
+hydraulics.

-Lubricant Test-Sample Preparation.
+Test-Sample Preparation.

 Tribological Test Set-Up.

-Ball-on-Disc Tribo-Tester.
+Ball-on-Disc

-HFRR Tribo-Tester.
+Tribo-Tester.

 Post-Test Analysis.